Call 01209 61560001209 615600

 St Austell Brewery

-St Austell is an independent, family run brewery
+St Austell Brewery is an independent family run business.

 What we do:

 St Austell brewery produces many of the region’s most popular beers for sale in pubs, bars and supermarkets in Cornwall, Devon, across the UK and overseas.
 St Austell Brewery is also the South West’s leading wholesale supplier to the licensed hospitality sector, delivering beers, lagers, ciders, wines, spirits and soft drinks to nearly 5000 bars, restaurants, hotels, pubs and clubs in South West England.